OpiumProtocol/swaprate-api/src/SOCKET.md

 #### Keys

-- `channel` only required key, specifies data channel
+- `ch` (channel) is the only required key, specifies data channel
 - Other keys are optional and differs on different data channels, see below

+## Labels description

+- `PUBLIC` - publicly accessible data channels
+- `PROTECTED` - data channels accessible only with accessToken

 ## Command channel `unsubscribe`